-The dominance of the established DSLR is being challenged by newer ‘mirrorless’ cameras in a race to keep the public buying dedicated devices rather than slipping into smartphone photography.
+The dominance of the established DSLR is being challenged by newer ‘mirrorless’ cameras.
+They are now in a race to keep the public buying these than slipping into smartphone photography.

 The Sony RX100 Mk III mirrorless camera and the Canon EOS 50D APS-C sensor DSLR

 DSLR stands for ‘Digital Single Lens Reflex’.
-Before the digital revolution, this design of camera would simply have been called an ‘SLR’ and it’s a design that neatly solved some of the problems experienced by early pioneers.
+Before the digital revolution, this would have been called an ‘SLR’.
+And it solved problems experienced by early photographers.

-One innovative solution to this problem was the addition of an extra identical lens—one through which the photographer peered, and one to form the image on the film.
-Both lenses were geared together so that focusing one would also focus its twin.
+One innovative solution to this problem was the addition of an extra identical lens to the camera system.
+One through which the photographer peered, and one to form the image on the film.

 The Defining SLR Feature: The Mirror

-A quantum leap in the design was made when a certain Thomas Sutton patented a novel solution in 1861 that made it possible for photographers to at last compose their shots through the same lens that was about to take the picture.
+A quantum leap in the design was made when a certain Thomas Sutton patented a novel solution in 1861.
+He made it possible to compose their shots through the picture taking lens.

-Over a hundred years later, the basic idea is still incorporated into modern digital cameras almost unchanged.
+Over a hundred years later, the basic idea is still incorporated into modern digital cameras.
 The most important components of the DSLR are shown in the simplified diagram below.

-Once the shutter has exposed the sensor, it closes again ready for the next shot and a spring returns the mirror to its resting position.
+Once the shutter has exposed the sensor, it closes again ready for the next shot.
+A spring returns the mirror to its resting position.

-Technically speaking, any camera without a built-in mirror and all the associated mechanical engineering could be classed as mirrorless and they generally tend to be much smaller and simpler than the the DSLR design.
+Any camera without a built-in mirror counts as mirrorless.
+They generally tend to be much smaller and simpler than the DSLR design.